talmiller2/slurmcmc/examples/docs/optimization.md

 ## Optimization

+For Bayesian model calibration (BMC), it is first worthwhile to check that the model is able to represent the data well.
+For this, we need to do optimization.
+Also, for the following step of MCMC it is recommended to start close to the minima anyway, which is also achieved in this step.

+---

 This example's plots are generated using [example_optimization.py](../example_optimization.py).

 We choose the loss function as the 2d-rosenbrock function, with a circle constraint.